andrewkolos/sqlworkshop/README.md

 Fortunately, pretty much everything we learned here is standard amongst all DBMSs.

-### Writing a Simple C Program to Manage a Database with one Table using SQLite

-SQLite is a very minimalistic, open-source DBMS.
-You can [download it here](https://www.sqlite.org/download.html).

 ### Where do I Go Next?
 Also Additional Resources